 We can’t wait to work with you.

 A love of dogs and helping people, and a desire to leave behind his corporate day job led Tim to form Good Dog in 2013.
-As owner of Good Dog, Tim uses his combined people management background with his studies in canine psychology and behaviour to help people understand how to communicate and work with their dogs.
+As owner of Good Dog, Tim uses his combined people management background with his studies in canine psychology and behaviour to help people understand how to better communicate and work with their dogs.

-Tim’s fervour for helping people understand their dogs is matched only by his love for his own dog, Elliott, wife Eve and baby daughter, Mabel and a good cup of black coffee.
+Tim’s fervour for helping people understand their dogs is matched only by his love for his own dog, Elliott, his wife Eve and two young daughters and a good cup of black coffee.

 Elliott was born on February 21st, 2013 in Pearcedale, Victoria.
-He is the Co-Owner of Good Dog, and often assists Tim with the training and rehabilitation of reactive, shy and fearful dogs.
+He is the Co-Owner of Good Dog, and often assists Tim with our puppy socialisation and the training and rehabilitation of reactive, shy and fearful dogs.

 Much of Elliott’s training and socialisation began from the very moment he came home and we are often complimented on how well-behaved he is, but also on his unique brindle markings, sometimes referred to as a genetic “throwback”.

 In his downtime, you’ll find Elliott curled up on the couch, learning new tricks or trying to hustle a hot chip from the bar staff at The Great Northern Hotel.
 He is available for film & TV work as well as photoshoots.